Pollinator

 Semi-Evergreen

-Tubular, scarlet, approximately 1 inch long with five spreading lobes.
-Borne in clusters from the upper leaf axils on upright stems, opening in succession from early summer through first frost.
-A reliable and heavily used hummingbird plant — the tubular scarlet form is precisely matched to hummingbird foraging.
-Also attractive to swallowtails and native bees with sufficient reach.
-Responds to mid-season trimming with a fresh flush of flowering growth.
+Flowers.
+Tubular and scarlet, about 1 inch long with five spreading lobes, borne in clusters from the upper leaf axils and opening in succession from early summer through the first frost.
+The tubular scarlet form is precisely matched to hummingbird foraging, and the flowers also draw swallowtails and long-tongued native bees.
+A midseason trim brings a fresh flush of flowering growth.

-Leaves are ovate, glossy green, opposite, 3 to 4 inches long — substantial enough to provide a lush, tropical-adjacent backdrop for the flowers.
-Larger stems are semi-woody; younger stems soft and green.
-The overall habit is a rounded, open mound rather than a dense mass, with a slightly airy quality that suits the mixed border.
+Foliage.
+Ovate, glossy green, opposite, 3 to 4 inches long, substantial enough to give a lush, tropical-adjacent backdrop for the flowers.
+Older stems turn semi-woody while young growth stays soft and green, forming a rounded, open, slightly airy mound that suits a mixed border.

-Part shade preferred, with morning sun and afternoon protection producing the best combination of flowering and foliage quality.
-Tolerates more sun than most understory plants provided moisture is consistent, but afternoon shade is strongly recommended in the Deep South.
-Full shade reduces flowering significantly.
+Light.
+Part shade suits the plant best, with morning sun and afternoon protection giving the best mix of flowering and foliage.
+The subshrub tolerates more sun than most understory plants where moisture stays steady, but afternoon shade is strongly advised in the Deep South, and deep shade cuts flowering sharply.

-Cut back by one third to one half in midsummer after the first flush to encourage compact regrowth and a second wave of flowers before frost.
-In Zone 8, cut dead stems to the ground in late winter and allow to resprout.
-In Zone 9 and warmer, light shaping in early spring keeps the plant from becoming leggy.
+Pruning.
+Cut back by a third to a half in midsummer, after the first flush, to bring compact regrowth and a second wave of flowers before frost.
+In Zone 8, cut dead stems to the ground in late winter and let the plant resprout; in Zone 9 and warmer, light spring shaping keeps the habit from going leggy.

 From rooting to shipping, our top priority is ensuring you receive healthy, thriving plants for your garden’s success.